 The Netherlands are definitely dreaming of defending their title from Eindhoven.
 The all-time medal ranks leader (6 gold, 4 silver, 3 bronze), who added their sixth gold on home soil in Eindhoven 2024 thanks to a thrilling victory in the final against Spain, will meet Great Britain, Israel and Switzerland in Group D. Great Britain celebrated a successful comeback to the European stage with a 7th place in Eindhoven after a longer absence (Budapest 2014/8th place).
 Their best result so far was a 6th place in 1985.
 Since debuting in 2018, Israel has increasingly improved from edition to edition.
 Their breakthrough came in 2022, when they finished sixth in Split.
 Funchal will mark their fifth successive appearance, and they are always good for a small surprise.
 After three decades away, Switzerland returns to the European Championships.
 Having last appeared in 1995, the Swiss will bring fresh enthusiasm to Funchal.
 Their best result was a 10th place in 1993.

-(find more information about the Women's tournament [here](#))
+(find more information about the Men's tournament and the finals [here](#)) (find more information about the Women's tournament [here](#))

 ...
 Belgrade 2026 / Funchal 2026 - FACTS & FIGURES II